phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 ##### s-put

-You can use s-put, if you want to add a single data file.
-Note that s-put clears the dataset first, that is why it may happen that you overwrite the previous data when loading a new file.
+You can use s-put, if you want to add a single data file to a dataset using a graph name (an URI) or using the default graph.
+If there is something already at that graph name (URI) or in the default graph, it will be replaced.

 1. Start Fuseki server (with text index) from its directory:
   ```./fuseki-server --config jena-text-config.ttl```